Algorithmic aspects of immersibility and embeddability

-Since $BSO_{n-m}$ and $BSO$ are both formal spaces, to understand this map rationally it is enough to consider their rational cohomology. $H^*(BSO)$ is a free algebra generated by the Pontryagin classes in degree $4k$ for every $k$. $H^*(BSO_{n-m})$ is generated by Pontryagin classes in degree $4k$ where $2k \leq n-m$; when $n-m$ is even, there is also an Euler class in degree $n-m$ whose square is the top Pontryagin class.
+The spaces $BSO_{n-m}$ and $BSO$ each have the rational homotopy type of a product of Eilenberg--MacLane spaces \cite[Prop.~15.15]{FHT}.
+In particular, the rational homotopy groups are dual to a subset of the rational cohomology algebra.
+Moreover, a map to either of these spaces is determined up to a finite set by the pullbacks of cohomology generators.
+Specifically, $H^*(BSO)$ is a free algebra generated by the Pontryagin classes in degree $4k$ for every $k$.
+When $n-m$ is odd, $H^*(BSO_{n-m})$ is generated by Pontryagin classes in degree $4k$ where $2k<n-m$; when $n-m$ is even, it is generated by these plus an Euler class in degree $n-m$ whose square is the top Pontryagin class.